HomeLatest NewsEnterprise ITMicrosoft introduces retail industry-focused Microsoft Cloud for Retail

 “Our rich partner ecosystem will extend the value of the platform with retail-specific solutions to address the industry’s most urgent challenges, and future-proofing retail organizations to proactively be ready for what’s next,” Bransten said.

-“If 2020 taught us anything, it was that no business is resilient to everything.
-But those that had laid their digital tracks early were better positioned to recover, and in some cases, even speed ,” she said.
+“If 2020 taught anything, it was that no business is resilient to everything.
+But those that had laid their digital tracks early were better positioned to recover, and in some cases, even speed ahead,” she said.

-The pandemic’s impact on the is so high that retailers are juggling with their offline and stores and are compelled to leverage the latest solutions built using cutting-edge technologies.
+The pandemic’s impact on the retail sector is so high that retailers are juggling with their offline and online stores and are compelled to leverage the latest solutions built using cutting-edge technologies.

 Advertisement